henkexbg/gallery-api/README.md

 Please note that the demo instance is not using HTTPS - this is **not** recommended for a real deployment.

 # Optional UI
-There is a separate project that adds a UI on top of the REST webapp, see https://github.com/henkexbg/gallery.
+There is a separate project called Jarea Gallery that adds a React UI on top of the REST webapp, see https://github.com/henkexbg/jarea-gallery.
+That repository also contains build scripts for bundling the REST application with the UI into one deployable application.

 # Features
 - REST API for browsing directories